KalinaStefanova/TaskProducts/README.md

 After you set up the project and restore the database -  build it and open Products.html in your browser.

 BUGFIX:
-In Producs.html this input element should not be disabled: input type="text" id="txtaddProductID" disabled="disabled"
+In Producs.html at row 66 the "txtaddProductID" input element should not be disabled: input type="text" id="txtaddProductID" disabled="disabled"
 Please, replace this code with: input type="text" id="txtaddProductID"